Kuari Pass Trek 2026 |Complete Itinerary, Dates, Cost, Trek route & Safety

 Relatively Easy Trek: Kuari Pass is a moderately easy trek, making it accessible to beginners.
 Despite its ease, the trek offers majestic views and a sense of accomplishment when reaching the pass.

-Winter Wonderland (if done in winter): In the winter months (December to February), Kuari Pass becomes a winter trek.
+Winter Wonderland: If undertaken during winter (December to February) Kuari Pass becomes a winter trek.
 The snow-covered landscapes, frozen streams, and a completely white panorama offer a different charm.
 The trek is popular for snow trekking during this time.

 Famous Lord Curzon Trail: The trek is also known as the Lord Curzon Trail, named after Lord Curzon, a British Viceroy of India, who is said to have trekked here.
 The trail has historic significance and has been popular for over a century.